Minimalism: How to Declutter Your Workspace Tips and Tricks

 Once you put these suggestions into practice, work through trial and error, and create the perfect declutter for your workplace workflow, keep it up.

-That’s right; this is just the beginning.
-Enjoy the benefits of your accomplishments, but continue to be vigilant and look for ways to improve.
+That’s right, this is just the beginning.
+Enjoy the benefits of your accomplishments, but remain vigilant and look to improve.

-Clutter NEVER sleeps.
-It has a way of creeping up on you and taking root in your workplace again in the blink of an eye.
+Clutter NEVER sleeps and has a way of creeping up on you and taking root in your workplace again, in the blink of an eye.

-Please take a picture of your workplace as a reminder of what it should look like.
-Posting the picture in your workplace will help motivate you to spend 5 to 10 minutes a day decluttering it.
+Take a picture of your workplace as a reminder of what it should look like.
+The picture posted in your workplace will help motivate you to spend 5 to 10 minutes a day decluttering.

 Take a wellness cue from celebrities worldwide and take your DOSE on the go.
-Perfect for traveling or at-home use, our Infrared Sauna Blankets increase the body’s thermal energy and temporarily increase blood flow.
-So you sweat like you’re working out without working out.
+Perfect for traveling or at-home use, our Infrared Sauna Blankets increase the body’s thermal energy and promote a temporary increase in blood flow – so you sweat like you’re working out, without working out.
 [Learn More]